dasch-swiss/dsp-tools/docs/internal/fast-upload.md

 - Your machine must be able to run the DSP software stack.
   The (internal) document "Installation of your Mac" explains what software needs to be installed.
-- Get the latest Sipi image from [docker hub](https://hub.docker.com/r/daschswiss/sipi).
-  If you have run DSP-API recently, the Sipi image should be already on your machine.
-  You can check it in Docker Desktop > Images.
 - Install ffmpeg, e.g. with `brew install ffmpeg`
 - Install ImageMagick, e.g. with `brew install imagemagick`